mramshaw/spray-book-catalog/README.md

                   -srcstoretype  PKCS12                 \
                   -alias spray-book-catalog

-PKCS12 keystores offer some improvements over JKS keystores.
+PKCS12 keystores offer some improvements over JKS keystores (with [Java 9](http://openjdk.java.net/jeps/229) java keystores use PKCS12 rather than JKS however there may be interoperability problems due to Java's multi-keystore implementation.
+So it is probably a good idea to retain the original server.p12 keystore in case of compatibility issues).

 A PKCS12 keystore usually has a file extension of p12 or pfx.